vincecao/vincecao.github.io/blog/source/_posts/move-to-chrome-os-with-my-hp.md

 ## Some background

-I was start using this laptop which purchased from eBay back from Dec 2018.
+I started using this laptop which was purchased from eBay back in Dec 2018.
 It is not my only setup, since I also have a Macbook and all-in-one Lenovo Gaming PC at that time.
 But it is eventually a business laptop.
 I love its TrackPoint, physical left/right button and extremely great keyboard tapping feeling, a little small but great touchpad (I feel it is better than XPS 15 2020) all of them make me feel so comfortable when coding on it.

 After some upgrade by simply replacing components, the spec of this laptop now is i7-8650U, 32GB RAM, 1TB NVME SSD, and 72% NTSC FHD screen.
 It holds very great port configurations, 2 USB and 1 thunderbolt, other is one hp dock port, sim card slot & smartcard reader (I never have used those).

 But one thing I am annoyed with is the fan.
 The laptop is very easy to trigger the fan under Windows.
 Then I try to make a setup with Linux.
-Manjaro, Ubuntu & Solus are all good, the fan almost never run, but I feel the graphics always have some issue, some input setup is also very annoying since I would like to have Pinyin as an option for Chinese.
+Manjaro, Ubuntu & Solus are all good, the fan seldom run, but I feel the graphics always have some issue, some input setup is also very annoying since I would like to have Pinyin as an option for Chinese.
 For that part, I will give my big credits to Popos because it has Pinyin out of the box.

-I have used an arm chromebook before, the model is Asus Chromebook flip C100, 10.1 inches, 4GB RAM (base spec is 2GB, OMG) & 16GB eMMC.
+I have used an arm Chromebook before, the model is Asus Chromebook flip C100, 10.1 inches, 4GB RAM (base spec is 2GB, OMG) & 16GB eMMC.
 The processor is not even matched my phone's processor.
 And experience, emmm.
-Very terrible, not even for some causally usage.
+Very terrible, not even for some causal usage.

 ## Then I tried Chrome OS on HP

-Occasionally, I followed one video and turn into the Chrome OS, I feel this HP now is amazing.
+Occasionally, I followed one video and turn into Chrome OS, I feel this HP now is amazing.

 The graphic driver seems much better than a normal Linux distro.
 The install steps are not complex and the Linux user experience is great too.

-For the most of time, I will use it with some basic Linux features (installing vscode, docker, etc) with Chrome as background opened to do some causally google research, and I feel this Chrome OS setup on this machine is really amazing for my workflow.
+For the most of time, I will use it with some basic Linux features (installing vscode, docker, etc) with Chrome as background opened to do some causally google research, and I feel this Chrome OS setup on this machine is amazing for my workflow.

-First, Chrome is really smooth and quiet.
+First, Chrome is smooth and quiet.
 Drivers are great.
 Compared with Windows, the Chrome performance is no different or maybe slightly better, but always fanless feeling.
 With Linux, the firefox under Linux (ubuntu-mate) performance test score is almost the same in Linux(beta) under Chrome OS, but Chrome score is lower in normal Linux distro.
-I would say google is working a lot for those low spec Chromebook and that is a great big win for my case.
+I would say google is working a lot for those low spec Chromebooks and that is a great big win for my case.

 ![](https://i.imgur.com/btqycUT.png)

 Plus, power management is great!
-I could simply use it upto more than 10 hours, very pleased result, can not image that showing under windows.
+I could simply use it up to more than 10 hours, very pleasing result, can not imagine that showing under windows.
 Lip to sleep is working perfectly as well.
-And gesture! it support two, three and four fingers detection. some shortcut is not well mapped in function key bar, due to some key placement by ChromeOs. but I am now can blind type all of them, following are some cheat sheet:
+And gesture! it supports two, three, and four-finger detection. some shortcut is not well mapped in function key bar, due to some key placement by ChromeOS. but I am now can blindly type all of them, following are some cheat sheet:

 - adding extra workspace (f4), switch workspace (four fingers movement)
 - brightness (f5, f6)